DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 > [!lore]+ **Vladimir’s Command**
 > When the players retrieve Argynvost’s skull from Castle Ravenloft, Vladimir Horngaard learns of it through his **phantom warrior** spies, who have heard of the players’ exploits through contacts in the Ethereal Plane.
 After interrogating Sir Godfrey Gwilym and learning of the players’ intent to place the skull in Argynvost’s mausoleum, Vladimir relocates to <span class="citation">Q15.
 Cemetery (p.
 134)</span>, where he waits for the players to return to Argynvostholt.
 ## Q6a.
 Return to the Foyer
 When the players first return to Argynvostholt after retrieving Argynvost’s skull in [[Arc P - Ravenloft Heist]], if they approach Argynvostholt’s cemetery by passing through <span class="citation">Q3.
 Dragon’s Foyer (p.
-132)</span>, they encounter a number of **revenants** depending on the time of their return:
+132)</span>, they encounter a number of **revenants** depending on the time of their return.
+After the players escape Castle Ravenloft:

-* If the players return to Argynvostholt before noon on the day they escape Castle Ravenloft in [[Arc P - Ravenloft Heist]], no revenants are present in the foyer.
+* If they return to Argynvostholt before noon, no revenants are present in the foyer.
-* If the players return to Argynvostholt before dusk on the day they escape Castle Ravenloft in [[Arc P - Ravenloft Heist]], one revenant is present in the foyer.
+* If they return to Argynvostholt before dusk, one revenant is present in the foyer.
-* If the players return to Argynvostholt before midnight on the day they escape Castle Ravenloft in [[Arc P - Ravenloft Heist]], two revenants are present in the foyer.
+* If they return to Argynvostholt before midnight, two revenants are present in the foyer.
 * Otherwise, three revenants are present in the foyer.

 Read the following, modifying the text as needed depending on the number of revenants present: